 The 14 Foods High in Lectins

 Nutrients are substances that offer nourishment to the body and its cells.
 They are essential for growth and the maintenance of life.
 Lectins, however, are known as anti-nutrients.
 This is a less common term describing plant compounds that may reduce the body's ability to absorb essential nutrients from foods.

 What Are Lectins?

-Lectins are carb-binding proteins that are mostly found in plants.
+Lectins are carb-binding proteins mostly found in plants.
 They are believed to play defense and protect themselves against animals and insects in nature.
-Also being indigestible, lectins travel through the gut unchanged, and thought to reduce the body's ability to absorb beneficial nutrients.
+Also being indigestible, lectins travel through the gut unchanged.

 Foods High in Lectins